pelithne/AKS-security-basics/workload-identity.md

 ````

 Then create the frontend.
 In this case we already created the frontend namespace in an earlier step.
-The container image for the frontend is the on you built in a previous step ````$ACRNAME.azurecr.io/azure-vote:v1````
+The container image for the frontend is the one you built in a previous step ````$ACRNAME.azurecr.io/azure-vote:v1````

 ````
 cat <<EOF | kubectl apply -f -